 Go Dairy Free had the opportunity to send Hannah, our resident dairy-free ice cream expert, direct to the Vermont factory for a personal tour and tasting of the new Ben & Jerry’s non-dairy ice cream flavors.
 And we can always count on her for a very honest review …

 After decades of craving, years of lobbying, and hundreds of hungry voices calling for action, Ben & Jerry’s has taken the unprecedented initiative to offer a 100% non-dairy frozen dessert.
-And to say that this brand new line of almond milk creations has sweet teeth celebrating across the country would be the understatement of the year.
+And to say that this brand new line has sweet teeth celebrating across the country would be an understatement.

 Ben & Jerry’s has earned their loyal following through tireless innovation, fearless flavor combinations, and a genuinely inspiring mission statement.
-Not content to merely spread the sweetness, the brand is arguably more about giving back to back to the community and trying to make a difference in bigger picture issues.
+Not content to merely spread the sweetness, the brand is arguably more about giving back to back to the community.
+They’re also trying to make a difference in bigger picture issues.
 In fact, a big reason for the interest in non-dairy options is to reduce the overall carbon footprint for the mammoth company.

 But creating something to smile about for dedicated vegans, those suffering from lactose intolerance, and many dairy-free consumers was the greatest goal, of course, as the demands had been coming in fast and furious.
 Proving that there are real people at the helm, listening to suggestions (or hungry belly-aching, as it may have been), these four new flavors will be available in most mainstream markets by the beginning of spring.